nicolehao34/nicolehao34.github.io/index.md

 I believe that with the help of technology, we will one day augment human cognition and help build a more equitable world, one where physical or cognitive challenges no longer limit a person’s potential.

-**Fun fact**: I'm a practicing Buddhist.
-Yes, I go on mediation retreats.
+**Fun fact**: I go on mediation retreats.
 No, don't get me started on Buddhism (and my screen time).